 Determination usually begins 2 weeks before the decisions date once all comments are in.

-The decision will be issued typically 8 weeks from validation.
+The Planning Permission decision will be issued typically 8 weeks from validation.

 Most planning applications are approved.
 But if the application is refused, or the approval has conditions on it, the applicant may appeal against the decision to the Secretary of State.
 If you have only heard about a development you’re concerned about after a planning application has been submitted, don’t delay in getting involved.

-The focus of the development management section is the granting of planning permission where these meet the requirements of the Local Plan and national planning guidelines.
-Planning permission is asking if you can do a certain piece of building work, be this an extension to your house or a new superstore for a major developer.
-It will be granted, subject to certain conditions or refused.
+The focus of the development management section in the council is the granting of planning permission where they meet the requirements of the Local Plan and national planning guidelines.

-You apply to us for planning permission.
 Planning applications are decided in line with the development plan unless there are very good reasons not to do so.
 There are many issues that the Planning Officers will need to consider when reviewing your application.
-With particular reference to householder applications this may include some of the following:
+With particular reference to householder applications, this may include some of the following:

 It is not necessary to make the application yourself.
 If you wish, you can appoint an agent (for instance, an architect, a surveyor, or a builder) to make it for you.